theNewDynamic/oregonsadventurecoast.com/content/blog/2015-11-10-holiday-magic-coming-to-coos-bay-north-bend-charleston.md

 <a href="/2013/12/seven-things-you-want-to-do-in-charleston-oregon-this-holiday-season/" target="_blank">Seven Things You Want to Do in Charleston Oregon this Holiday Season </a>

-Guests can find a range of hotel, motel and bed & breakfast properties throughout the area. <a href="/deals/page/2/" target="_blank">Click here </a>to find special lodging deals good through the end of the year!
+Guests can find a range of hotel, motel and bed & breakfast properties throughout the area.
+Find special [lodging](https://www.oregonsadventurecoast.com/lodging/) through the end of the year!